stemcell treatment liver disease arman

 Types of Hepatic Diseases

-• Alpha-1 Antitrypsin Deficiency is a genetic disorder that can lead to liver disease or emphysema lung failure.
-Patients with Alpha-1 Antitrypsin Deficiency are often misdiagnosed with Asthma
+• Alpha-1 Antitrypsin Deficiency is a genetic disorder that can lead to liver disease or emphysema, lung failure.
+Patients with Alpha-1 Antitrypsin Deficiency are often misdiagnosed with Asthma.

 • Benign Liver Tumors – Some tumors are cancerous (malignant), while others are benign (noncancerous).
-Noncancerous (benign) liver tumors do not spread in the body, and typically do not pose any severe health threat.
+Noncancerous (benign) liver tumors do not spread in the body and typically do not pose any severe health threat.

-• Budd-Chiari syndrome is a rare condition caused by blockage (occlusion) of the hepatic veins.
+• Budd-Chiari syndrome is a rare condition caused by the blockage (occlusion) of the hepatic veins.
 Symptoms of Budd-Chiari syndrome include ascites, abdominal pain, and liver liverfailuregeneticenlargement.

 • Crigler-Najjar Syndrome (CNS) occurs when there is high-level bilirubin (toxin) in the blood (hyperbilirubinemia).
-Bilirubin is the byproduct of breaking down red blood cells but must be removed from the body through the bile and intestines.
+Bilirubin is the byproduct of breaking down red blood cells, but it must be removed from the body through the bile and intestines.
 High levels of bilirubin in the blood can lead to jaundice and can also travel to the brain and cause brain damage.

-• Fascioliasis (Hepatic fascioliasis) is caused by parasitic infection of the liver by a liver fluke (Fasciola hepatica)
+• Fascioliasis (Hepatic fascioliasis) is caused by a parasitic infection of the liver by a liver fluke (Fasciola hepatica)

 • Fatty liver disease or hepatic steatosis occurs when triglyceride fat rapidly accumulates in liver cells.

-• Non-alcoholic fatty liver disease (NAFLD) is a family of conditions that are usually associated with metabolic syndromes like diabetes 2 or obesity.
+• Non-alcoholic fatty liver disease (NAFLD) is a family of conditions that are usually associated with metabolic syndromes like diabetes or obesity.

 • Primary biliary cirrhosis or Primary biliary cholangitis (PBC) is a chronic autoimmune liver disease that causes damage to the intrahepatic bile ducts.

-• Wilson Disease is a genetic disorder that causes the patient to retain excess copper deposits in the body and not release copper into bile fluid as it usually should.
-Copper builds up in the blood and liver can lead to damage in the kidneys, eyes, and brain.
-If left untreated, Wilson’s disease can result in severe brain damage,Spondyloarthropathy induced hepatic steatosis, kidney failure, liver failure, and death.
+• Wilson’s disease is a genetic disorder characterized by excessive copper accumulation in the body and impaired copper excretion into bile, as it normally should.
+Copper builds up in the blood and liver, damaging the kidneys, eyes, and brain.
+If left untreated, Wilson’s disease can result in severe brain damage, spondyloarthropathy-induced hepatic steatosis, kidney failure, liver failure, and death.

 Diagnosis & Genetic Testing for Liver Diseases